Free Tax Assistance Available Now!

 - Health insurance premiums, employee business expenses, mileage logs, education expenses, childcare expenses (and childcare provider info including tax ID), or other expenses qualifying you for a deduction or credit

 - If you are claiming the Homestead Credit and you or your spouse are under age 62 with no earned income, you will need to provide a statement from the Veteran’s Administration, Social Security Administration, or your physician verifying your disability status.

 Do your own taxes online for FREE!

 Online tax preparation is available in any location!
-Individuals or families with a combined income of $66,000 or less in 2018 can visit myfreetaxes.com to file their federal and state returns.
+Most individuals or families can visit myfreetaxes.com to file their federal and state returns.
 MyFreeTaxes is provided through a partnership between United Way and H&R Block.